 Here are the basic stages of how payments work online:

-Implementing Google Pay for ecommerce websites isn’t just about keeping up with the latest payment solutions.
-There are a number of solid reasons to add Google Pay as a payment system for both you and your customers:
+Implementing Google Pay for ecommerce websites isn’t just about keeping up with the latest payment solutions. convenience, speed, and security are among a few reasons to add Google Pay as a payment system for both you and your customers.